conikeec/mdparser/README.md

 ## Purpose
 The parser serves to maintain a structural interchange between LLM invocations akin to message passing and processing.
 LLMs are non-determinstic with their output format despite of being instructed.
-If this parser is being leveraged to strcuture the out of a LLM, ensure that the prompt is augmented with instructions to format the output
+If this parser is being leveraged to structure the output (via inference) of a LLM, ensure that the prompt is augmented with instructions to format the output

 ### LLM Prompt Template Example
 ```